tangjm/news_summary_challenge/README.md

 ```

 - Open your terminal and `cd` to or make sure you're in the folder containing package.json
-- `serve -s build` to run the build
+- `npm start` to start the development server

 ### **Testing guide**